arangodb/arangodb/VS2012/Installer/readme.txt

    not already done so, then open up your web browser and point it to the page: http://127.0.0.1:8529/
-   To check if your installation was successful, on the right hand side of the web page click the "Filter" drop down and select the "System" TYPE.
+   To check if your installation was successful, on the right hand side of the web page click the "Filter" drop down and select the "System" type.
 If the installation was successful, then the page should display a few system collections.

    Try to add a new collection and then add some documents to this new collection.